bhuisgen/ephemeral-scripts/README.md

 ## ephemeral-disk

-This script prepares the ephemeral drive at each system boot by creating:
+This script prepares the ephemeral disks of an EC2 instance at each system boot by creating a swap partition (if enabled in configuration) and a data partition wich will be mounted in the directory */ephemeral/data*.
+If the partitions are already created, nothing is done except mounting them.
+After mounting, the service starts by dependency all required services.

-* a LVM volume group *ephemeral*
+LVM is used like this:
-* a LVM logical volume *swap* for swap space (if enabled in configuration)
+* a LVM volume group *ephemeral* of all disks
-* a LVM logical volume *data* which will be mounted in */ephemeral/data*.
+* a LVM logical volume *swap* for the swap partition

-If the partitions are already present, nothing is done except mounting them.
-After mounting, the service starts all required services using data on the ephemeral storage.
+* a LVM logical volume *data* for the data partition

-The LVM volume group will have sufficient free space to allow snapshot creation and backup.
-The second script *ephemeral-backup* will do the job for you.
+The LVM volume group will have sufficient free space to allow snapshot creation and backup with the script *ephemeral-backup*.

 ### Installation